xjlin0/ConnectFour/README.md

 #The '369' is the originally diagonally connected chips.
 ```
+In this way I can easily get and check the all arrays of strings in all directions.
+In addition to board dimensions and the number of adjacent chip to win, the player color name or number of players are also customizable, by changing/adding @chips hash for initializing the Game instance with the hash of {"Color" => "Winning message"}, as long as the color initial are not redundant.

 ## My thoughts
 Overall It's a fun game, though I never played it in my life and I'd like to play it with my son now!
 It's good to practice accessing nested arrays.
 It's bad that it's addictive!